RBS fined $612 million for rate rigging

-LONDON Royal Bank of Scotland will pay 390 million pounds ($612 million) to U.S. and British authorities to settle allegations it manipulated benchmark interest rates, and regulators warned there is more to come in the global investigation.
+LONDON Royal Bank of Scotland will pay $612 million (391 million pounds) to U.S. and British authorities to settle allegations it manipulated benchmark interest rates, and regulators warned there is more to come in the global investigation.

 RBS became the third bank to pay fines in the Libor scandal.